tedneward/Worldspine-DnD5e/Classes/Fighter/Styles.md

 ```
 def interception(npc):
-    npc.append(Reaction("Fighting Style: Interception", f"When a creature you can see hits a target, other than you, within 5 feet of you with an attack, you can reduce the damage the target takes by 1d10 + {self.npc.proficiencybonus()}.
+    npc.append(Reaction("Fighting Style: Interception", "When a creature you can see hits a target, other than you, within 5 feet of you with an attack, you can reduce the damage the target takes by 1d10 + {self.npc.proficiencybonus()}.
 You must be wielding a shield or a simple or martial weapon to use this reaction."))
 ```

 ## Mariner